KorAP/Kalamar-Plugin-ExternalResources/README.md

 at the Leibniz Institute for the German Language ([IDS](https://www.ids-mannheim.de/)).

-Kalamar-Plugin-Resources is published under the
+Kalamar-Plugin-ExternalResources is published under the [BSD-2 License](https://raw.githubusercontent.com/KorAP/Kalamar-Plugin-ExternalResources/master/LICENSE).
-[BSD-2 License](https://raw.githubusercontent.com/KorAP/Kalamar-Plugin-ExternalResources/master/LICENSE).